Field Experiences and Student Teaching

 It is highly recommended that students who plan to become teachers be immunized against Hepatitis B.

 Any time you leave campus in the role of a teacher education student, you are a representative of Messiah University and the Teacher Education Program.
 It is expected that you will always use common sense, courtesy, and good judgment in any professional setting.
 Any behavior or act that might be perceived by the university and/or the school district as unprofessional, inappropriate, or otherwise questionable may be cause for your removal from the experience and/or the Teacher Education Program.
-As a guest in the school setting, you are expected to represent yourself and the college well by:
+As a guest in the school setting, you are expected to represent yourself and the university well by:

 - Remembering that you are a visitor in the school and should behave at your personal/professional best.